scottlamb/moonfire-nvr/ref/api.md

     *   in updates, may be left absent to keep as-is, set to null to disable session creation, or set to a plaintext string.
 *   `permissions`, a `Permissions` as described below.
+*   `preferences`, a JSON object which the server stores without interpreting.
+    This field is meant for user-level preferences meaningful to the UI.
+*   `username`

 ### Permissions